 What to Ask in a Website Kickoff Meeting

-The website kickoff meeting is the crux of the working relationship between client and agency.
-Essential to the web design process, it is the ideal opportunity to identify the scope of the task and everyone involved.
-To keep everyone focused on the goal and unified in purpose, preparation is crucial.
-These eight questions are a great foundation to building the website kickoff meeting agenda.
+The website kickoff meeting is the crux of the working relationship between a client and the website design agency.
+Essential to the web design process, this kickoff meeting is the ideal opportunity to identify the high-level scope of the web project and discuss the needs of its stakeholders.
+To keep everyone focused on the goal and unified in purpose, adequate preparation is crucial.
+These eight questions to follow are a great foundation for building the website kickoff meeting agenda.
+These don’t cover everything, but they help share the basics!

-Here are eight questions to ask that will maximize everyone’s time and ensure a productive partnership.
+So let’s get to it.
+Here are eight questions to ask that will maximize the value of everyone’s time and ensure a productive, long-term partnership.

 Questions to Drive Home the Discussion